Dateline: Bogota, Colombia

 There are, however, several EU countries that currently do no participate in the Schengen Area.

 Four out of the six non-Schengen EU countries are legally obliged to join at some point in the future but have yet to do so.
 These countries are Bulgaria, Croatia, Cyprus, and Romania.

 The other two countries — the UK and Ireland — selected to opt out of the Schengen Area indefinitely.
-The UK chose to opt out because it never agreed with abolishing border controls, and Ireland chose to follow suit in order to maintain their Common Travel Area (CTA) with the United Kingdom and keep their open border with Northern Ireland.
+The UK chose to opt out because it never agreed with abolishing border controls, and Ireland chose to follow suit in order to maintain its Common Travel Area (CTA) with the United Kingdom and keep its open border with Northern Ireland.

 At present, there are twenty-six official members of the Schengen Area.

 Of those countries, Iceland, Liechtenstein, Norway, and Switzerland are the only countries that are not members of the EU.
 They have each signed agreements in association with the Schengen Agreement in order to participate in the border-free zone.

 Furthermore, the Azores, Madeira, and the Canary Islands are also included in the Schengen Area as special members of the European Union.

 The Immigration Crisis

 While Europe’s Schengen Area is the result of forward-thinkers dedicated to the concepts of free movement and open borders, there are always those who question the wisdom of such an open door policy.